starkfell/100DaysOfIaC/articles/day.25.build.pipes.key.vault.linux.md

 ## Grant the Service Principal Access to the Key Vault Secrets

-Next, run the following command to grant the Service Principal to retrieve Secrets in the Key Vault.
+Next, run the following command to grant the Service Principal **sp-for-keyvault-access** access to *get* and *list* Secrets in the Key Vault.

 ```bash
 az keyvault set-policy \